nvdla/doc/doc/hw/v1/ias/programming_guide.rst

 Programming Guide
 =================

-(Notice: This version of the *Programming Guide* is only for the nvdlav1 release.)
+(Notice: This version of *Unit Description* is only for nvdlav1 release.
+Please refer to *Scalability parameters and ConfigROM* for other configurations)

 BDMA programming
 ----------------